jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 ## Ready --> Design --> Code

-;; TODO punch this transition up

-After designing our model up front, we usually switch back to a traditional, bottom-up approach to the rest of the design.
+Now that we have our model in hand, we can switch back to some bottom-up coding.
 We'll start with a simple rendering function that knows nothing about events or app state.

 ```clojure
 (defn ui